 Media queries are the instructions that alter the layout of the webpage for individual browsers and device circumstances.
 This component of a Professional Responsive Design instructs the browser to rearrange the elements on the screen if any changes in the screen size are detected.
 The specific site where the media breaks are called “Breakpoint.”

-Media query performs best with a mobile-first strategy, where you specify what you want on mobile and then scale up to all the other browsers.
+Media queries perform best with a mobile-first strategy, where you specify what you want on mobile and then scale up to all other browsers.

 A breakout of mobile-first media queries might look like the following: